Getting started to grow Instagram with Combin Growth

 Once you’ve chosen profiles and posts and applied the actions, the application automatically schedules them for safe, gradual performance in accordance with Instagram activity limits.

 The progress can be monitored at the Tasks tab.
-Action tasks can be removed and cancelled by clicking the “X” sign located to the right of each task.
+Action tasks can be removed and canceled by clicking the “X” sign located to the right of each task.

 In case a big number of task or few massive ones were scheduled, it takes some time for them to be processed.
 Task processing intensity may be changed at Tools > Preferences > Activities > Intensity.
 There are three processing intensity modes: Safe, Optimal and Risky, which differ from each other by the length of time interval between the action performance.